 The happy ending part is that the 5 Steps to Connect are things we can practice and it is never too late to connect with those we love.
 I was able to learn how, and you can too.

 The foundation was discovering I am worthy without doing or accomplishing anything.
 I learned how to be present and what the heck presence even was.
 How to slow down, have one-on-one time and really be there without thinking of other things at the same time.

 Most importantly, how to listen inward and live wholeheartedly.

 I stumbled on big obstacles along the way as this is hard stuff; if it were easy we’d be doing it already.
 But the connection you yearn for is possible, take the first step.

 The End...or just the beginning

-Ask about our membership for parents with strong willed children.
+Ask about your FREE coaching session, especially for parents with strong willed children.